bibraj/Cycbulrad/README.md

 6) calculate the correct radial velocity in an event the velocity is folded (Applicable only for the first folding)
    <img width="595" height="627" alt="image" src="https://github.com/user-attachments/assets/07aa1673-cf47-4b39-8566-15ae37f36244" />

-For any queries, you may contact prayek.sandepogu@gmail.com
+For any queries, you may contact gskpavan@gmail.com and prayek.sandepogu@gmail.com